bownie/working-with-legacy-workshop/README.md

 OR with database:

-$ docker run -it --network legacy-systems-thinking-workshop_private --rm mariadb:10.6.4-focal mariadb -h mareena-db -D example -uroot -p
+$ docker run -it --network legacy-systems-thinking-workshop_private --rm mariadb:10.6.4-focal mariadb -h mareena-db -D mareena_1 -uroot -p

 # Open bash on the database server